bgoonz/BGOONZ_BLOG_2.0/notes/articles/markdown/Writing-Files-Using.md

 ### Appending Data to a File

 So far, we have stored data in new files or in overwritten data in existing files.
 But what if we want to append data to the end of an existing file?
 In this case we would need to open the existing file using a different access mode.
-We change that to ‘a’ instead of ‘w’.
+We change that to 'a’ instead of 'w’.

 _Listing 9_ shows how to handle that.
 And _Listing 10_ does the same thing, but it uses the `with` statement rather.